astrolytics-io/nucleus-analytics/README.md

 **Each property is optional**.
 You can start using the module with just the app ID.

-The module will try to autodetect a maximum of data as possible but some can fail.
-It will tell you in the logs (be sure to set debug: true) which one fails to detect.
+The module will try to autodetect a maximum of data as possible but some can fail to detect (especially if in a Browser outside of Node).

+It will tell you in the logs (if you set `debug: true`) which one failed to detect.

 You can also change the data, if you make sure to do it before the `appStarted` method.

 ```javascript
 Nucleus.setProps({
 	version: '0.3.1',